 - Demonstrating how much someone who completed training could actually do

 - Increased clarity on accountability (what the manager/instructor/employee should be responsible for)

 - Creating a reliable product that could be maintained internally for the foreseeable future

 The vast increase in clerks’ being able to complete the course actually created a separate problem.
-So many people were completing the course in a much shorter time that extra resources had to be allocated, initially as coaches and reviewers to get through the backlog of learners that were now advancing through the course.
+So many people were completing the elearning modules in a much shorter time that extra resources had to be allocated, initially as coaches and reviewers to get through the backlog of learners that were now advancing through the course.